Quick Reference

 - forms the foundation for both URLs and URNs

-Glossary Term Entry Location: Core Concepts - URI
+Glossary Term Entry Location: Core Concepts, API Fundamentals - URI

 URL